kees1948/UniFLEX/Software/UniBug/README.md

 attempts to boot the system over TCP/IP from a 'netserver'.
 This is a TCP/IP based server that provides a diskimage file or partition as a blockdevice.

+2024-08-20"

+Updated the files a bit, reorganized the memory layout to completely leave the 'F' page out of the setup.
+Memory in UniBUG reports 960 kB.
+This is prework to use the CPU09VID board under UniFLEX with the full 32 kB videobuffer mapped in.